abeamar/AbeMon/README.md

     <br>
      <section id="about">
         <h2>1.
 About</h2>
         <p>The primary focus of this project is to make an app that will give all the necessary help tools for database administrator in their everyday monitoring work.
-This app was made not just as a showcase but also as a fully functional tool. <br>I've also implemented in the app to run as a trial version, after 30 days the login button will stop working. <br>Below are the product screens. <br>The app is created for MS SQL.</p>
+This app was made not just as a showcase but also as a fully functional tool. <br>I've also implemented in the app to run as a trial version, after 30 days the login button will stop working.
+Feel free to contanct me if you like what you see. <br>Below are some of the product screens. <br>The app is created for MS SQL.</p>
     </section>
         <br>